 If the person shown in a photograph has died, the CEO may disclose the photograph to an executor or administrator of the person’s estate.

-[Section 11D inserted by No. 18 of 2011 s.
+[Section 11D inserted: No. 18 of 2011 s.
 26.]

 Division 3 — Other matters about driver authorisations